fggp/gmasklib/examples/README.md

 The go files in this directory are a transcription of Andre Bartetzki's original examples into go programs.
 See in the main func of the programs how concurrency managing is easy with go.
-One or more go routines generate events while another goroutine performs the orchestra.
+One or more go routines generate events, then another goroutine performs the orchestra.
 No threads, no locks, no mutexes, just a boolean channel to keep the main program alive while there is something to play!